Gallaher is a theatrical star, a singer, a musician, pianist, a hit

 saw Simon return to the concert stage once more but this time joining forces with Julie Anthony in a special show written for them entitled Together At Last.
 They continued to tour extensively together in 2006/07 with touring engagements in every Australian state and territory and released a successful CD under the same title.

 Gallaher announced a new initiative for his company, producing a series of music-theatre workshops for kids and students entitled Showstoppers which commenced in Brisbane in January 2007.
 2008 commenced with some special concerts featuring himself, Julie Anthony and the Queensland Pops Orchestra attracting standing ovations from capacity audiences.
-Simon and his production company have recently embarked on their newest musical production with a revised version of his highly acclaimed version of The Mikado.
+Simon and his production company also embarked on a revised version of his highly acclaimed version of The Mikado.
 This played in Australia through 2008 and 2009.
-Simon recently concluded touring in concert with Julie Anthony and is touring in solo concert during 2012 across Australia.
-He also accepted the role of Edna Turnblad to follow in the footsteps of John Travolta in the musical Hairspray for the Harvest Rain Theatre Company and played to rave reviews in Brisbane at QPAC in June 2012.
+Simon concluded touring in concert with Julie Anthony as Julie announced her retirement.
+He then accepted the role of Edna Turnblad to follow in the footsteps of John Travolta in the musical Hairspray for the Harvest Rain Theatre Company and played to rave reviews in Brisbane at QPAC in June 2012.
 A one-man concert tour followed across Queensland and Victoria.
-In 2014 Simon will again return to stage and be reunited with Jon English for the first time in many years as they perform in SPAMALOT at QPAC.
-A concert tour of Victoria will commence in May and Queensland in August.
+In 2014 Simon returned to the stage to be reunited with Jon English for the first time in many years as they performed in SPAMALOT at QPAC.
+This sell-out season was a triumph for The Harvest Rain Theatre Company.
+A new concert tour of Victoria commenced in May and Queensland in August.
+2015 sees Simon in the director's chair for the first time as he creates a new version of his ever popular version of The Pirates of Penzance.

-Simon is currently on the Board of Trustees to the Queensland Performing Arts Centre (QPAC). has recently been appointed Chair of Harvest Rain and is also on the board of the Queensland Theatre Company (QTC).
+Simon is currently on the Board of Trustees to the Queensland Performing Arts Centre (QPAC). the Chair of The Harvest Rain Theatre Company and is also on the board of the Queensland Theatre Company (QTC).
 He is patron to many arts organisations including The Qld.
 Show Choir, Qld Youth Symphony Orchestra, Spotlight Theatre Company and the Gold Coast Theatre Alliance.
 He is a member of Live Performance Australia (LPA) and sits on the Helpmann Awards nominating panel for Musical Theatre.
 Simon has been a member of the Media & Entertainment Arts Alliance (MEAA -Actors' Equity) since 1976.

 Ô The Essgee